filkat34/filkat34/README.md

 <h1 align="center">👋 Hello there !
 I'm Filippos.</h1>

-* 💻 Student in Computer Science with specialization in Software Development.
+* 💻 Student in computer science with specialization in software development ;
-* 📚 Comparative literature PhD.
+* 📚 Comparative literature PhD ;
-* 🔭 I’m currently working on learning and exploring the world of coding.
+* 🔭 I’m currently working on learning and exploring the world of coding ;
 * 🧐 I'm interested in python, edutech, neurosciences, translation, literature.